 Now that connected-vehicle data is available at scale it can be used to make more detailed estimates of vehicle miles traveled (VMT), vehicle kilometers traveled (VKT) and per extension GHG emissions from transportation.
-The results are derived from connected-vehicle data and trips that actually occurred rather than from a model.
+The results are derived from connected-vehicle data and trips that actually occurred.
 The trip data is analyzed using Moonshadow’s powerful DB4IoT database engine.
 VMT or VKT based on connected-vehicle data can be used to calibrate estimates derived from travel demand models.
 The data can also be used in conjunction with GHG emissions estimates based on gasoline sales and measuring air quality with sensors.
 Each method and each approach augments the others in painting a more comprehensive and accurate picture of GHG emissions and each provides different complimentary information on the effectiveness of various climate action plans and GHG reduction plans.

 Global Protocol for Community-Scale GHG Emissions Inventories (GPC)

 Worldwide there are several protocols and tools available to estimate GHG emissions from on-road transportation.
 In 2014, the World Resources Institute (WRI), ICLEI – Local Governments for Sustainability and the C40 Cities Climate Leadership Group launched the Global Protocol for Community-Scale GHG Emissions Inventories (GPC) to help cities estimate and report citywide GHG emissions in a robust and consistent way.
 The US Environmental Protection Agency (EPA) developed a tool called MOVES to estimate state and local inventories of on-road GHG emissions and energy consumption.
 No matter what tool is used, input of local Vehicle Miles Traveled (VMT) or Vehicle Kilometers Traveled (VKT) is essential to an accurate GHG emissions estimate.

 DB4IoT Transportation Data for GHG Reporting provides a set of maps and spreadsheets with detailed VMT or VKT metrics from the vehicles present in the data set.
 Together with volume count data, this information can be readily used for emissions calculations for on-road vehicles; within a city, to a city and from a city.
-These three numbers provide a thumbnail sketch of how traffic is contributing to the GHG emissions but they do not provide more detailed information about when and where the emissions from traffic are the worst.
+These three numbers provide a thumbnail sketch of how traffic is contributing to the GHG emissions.
+In addition DB4IoT Transportation Data for GHG Reporting provides more detailed information about when and where the emissions from traffic are the worst.